The Essential Vaccines Your Cat Absolutely Needs

 Feline herpesvirus (FHV) is the agent of feline viral rhinotracheitis (FVR).

-They are very different, however.
+These two viruses are very different, however.

 The herpesvirus' remarkable feature is its capacity to enter a latent state, from which it can reactivate in some special conditions.

-The only hosts for the Feline Herpesvirus are cats.
+The only hosts for the feline herpesvirus are cats.
 It means that an infected cat necessarily got the virus from another infected cat, let alone some other rare type of felines such as lions, pumas or cheetahs!

 Cats shed viruses through their oral or nasal secretions, either during their primary infection or when the virus reactivates.

 The virus enters its new host via the mucous membranes of the eye conjunctiva, the nose and/or the mouth.
-It may also be transmitted by the queen to its kitten in utero, but it does not induce abortion.
+It may also be transmitted by the queen to its kitten in utero, but does not induce abortion.

 Disease development and symptoms